sitebay/docs/articles/products/platform/accounts/guides/change-user-email/index.md

 The user's email address is now updated.

 {{< note >}}
-If you do not have full account access, you can view your user profile settings and update your email address by clicking on your username at the top of the My Site Bay screen and selecting **Display**.
+If you do not have full account access, you can view your user profile settings and update your email address by clicking on your username at the top of the My SiteBay screen and selecting **Display**.
 {{< /note >}}